Seanm07/IAS-Standalone/README.md

 # IAS Manager Documentation

+## Updating to the new IAS (Version 32)
+Replace your existing IAS_Handler.cs with the updated [Canvas](https://github.com/Seanm07/IAS-Standalone/blob/master/IAS_HandlerCanvas.cs) or [NGUI](https://github.com/Seanm07/IAS-Standalone/blob/master/IAS_HandlerNGUI.cs) handler.

+Script syntax changes:
+1. jsonFileId is no longer used in IAS function calls
+2. adSize now uses the IASAdSize enum as IASAdSize.Square or IASAdSize.Tall

 ## Download the Pickle plugins!
 Our pickle plugins are needed to use the IAS scripts [Download the latest Pickle Plugins here](https://github.com/Seanm07/pickle-plugin/releases/latest)